tado-mi/Lines18/README.md

-# showing off:

-**author:** Lusine Keshishyan / tado-mi

-**date:**   12 Aug 2018

-**use:**    free. credit when due is encouraged and appreciated

-# general:
+# Lines 18

+Code written by [tado-mi](https://github.com/tado-mi), in summer of 2018.<br/><br/>

-included is a package of Java source code files for a game, heavily inspired by classical game [Lines98](https://www.lines98.com/).
+Included is a set of Java source code files for a game heavily inspired by the classical [Lines98](https://www.lines98.com/).<br/><br/>

-Lines18 is a 9 x 9 grid, containing balls of 5 different colors.
-Horizontal, vertical or diagonal alignment of 5 or more balls of the same color results in said balls disappearing and incrementing the user's score.
-There are 3 balls randomly generated and added to the grid after each move that does not result in a hit

-Objective of the game is to gain as higher score as possible before the grid fills up with balls and no more movement is possible
+The game is a 9 x 9 grid, containing balls of 5 different colors.
+Horizontal, vertical or diagonal alignment of 5 or more balls of the same color results in them disappearing, and the user's score is incremented.
+There are 3 balls randomly generated and added to the grid after each move that does not result in a hit.
+Objective of the game is to gain as higher score as possible before the grid fills up with balls and no more movement is possible.<br/><br/>

-The user is allowed to move balls if there is a path from a ball's current location to the desired location and the desired location is empty
+The user is allowed to move balls if there is a path from a ball's current location to the desired location, and the desired location is empty.<br/><br/>

-# supported features:

-- **viewing which locations would be filled with new balls**

-- **viewing balls of which color will be added**

-- **viewing both the location and the color**
+Some of the supported features include:

-achieved by randomly generating and maintaing a global arrays representing the location and the color of balls to be added after user's next move
+* viewing the locations and / or the color of the 'future' balls

-- **undo the last user move**

-acheived by maintaing

-- an array of two Points, representing the last user's latest move and switching it back.
+* undo the last user move, acheived by maintaing (1) an array of two Points, representing the last user's latest move and switching it back.
 - an array of BallPaths representing the balls that disappeared in the result of the previous move (requested from the GUI)

 # user control not listed on GUI: